actions/javascript-action/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown file

-# TEKNOLOJİ GELİŞTİRME ARAŞTIRMA    ALANI YENİ fİKİRLER
+# TEKNOLOJİ GELİŞTİRME ARAŞTIRMA    ALANI
-  "TECHNOLOGY DEVELOPMENT RESEARCH FIELD NEW IDEAS"
+  "TECHNOLOGY DEVELOPMENT RESEARCH FIELD    "

 Markdown is a l     ig h tweight and easy-to-use syntax for styling your writing.
 It includes conventions for